navyaprashanth/dannys_diner_case_study/README.md

 Answer: B- $62,
         A- $61

-9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+**9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?**

     Syntax: